segmentio/segment-docs/src/connections/destinations/catalog/clevertap/index.md

 You can integrate CleverTap using a server-side or mobile destination (iOS or Android).
 If you are interested in using CleverTap's push notifications or in-app notifications products, you should use the mobile destinations.

-All server-side destination requests require both the Segment `anonymousId` and `userId` in the payload.
-This is a requirement from CleverTap.
+For server-side destination requests, CleverTap requires both the Segment `anonymousId` and `userId` in the payload.

 CleverTap maintains the server-side and mobile integrations:
 - [Android](https://github.com/CleverTap/clevertap-segment-android)